 We desire to SPREAD GRACE in our school and beyond.
 Every November, we take the week leading up to Thanksgiving to pause as a community, be challenged with a need in the world, and then respond by partnering with local and global organizations.
+Together we have learned about those far and near.
+Together we have prayed.
+And together we have raised nearly $80,000.
+We praise God for His Faithfulness!
 Please read below to learn more about what Missions Week has looked like over the years.

 Supporting GCS Families' Missions (2020):

 In 2020, we chose to focus on missions close to home.
 We partnered with GCS parents and staff who are actively serving local and global communities.
 Our students heard about the missions of the Blair family (serving children in poverty through Children's Relief International), Miss McCloskey (church planting with World Team), the Krebs family (entering full-time global mission work), Mrs. Eades (Lead Conductor at Urban Strings Columbus), and Chris & Heidi Smith (missionaries through Roots of Grace Cambodia).
 It was incredibly inspiring to hear how members of our GCS family use their unique talents to serve others here in Columbus and across the globe.
 At the end of the week, GCS families were asked to financially support at least one of these projects.

 Our GCS community chose to adopt 10 "A Kid Again" families for 2020.
 The students of Grace Christian School want to show kids with life-threatening conditions that we care about them and their families.
 We want them to know that they’re not alone by showing them that God loves them, and we love them, too.
 We want to give them hope.
 Kids should have more to look forward to than their treatment.
 They should get to feel normal like we do.
 We want to help by making people more aware of what goes on in their lives.
 We want to help by giving back.